-The Level 2 course offers hands-on training, students will receive comprehensive training on the fundamental elements of mountain biking.
-Level 2 participants will create a foundation for teaching mountain bike skills clinics including personal riding skills, proper form, systematic methods, and terminology.
+The Level 2 course offers comprehensive hands-on training on the fundamentals of mountain biking.
+All participants will create a foundation for teaching mountain bike skills clinics including personal riding skills, proper form, systematic methods, and terminology.

 Completion of the course, in addition to passing a practical exam, will qualify an individual to:

-Assess the level of each rider in their group through a pre-ride observation session
+- Assess the level of each rider in their group through a Pre-Ride Assessment

 Level 2 Prerequisites:

 - BICP Level 1 Leader Certification